-Over the past decade, the Bank has implemented many projects aimed at innovating how it operates in terms of organization, management control and risk monitoring tools, personnel development and technologies.
+Over the past decade, the Bank has implemented many projects aimed at innovating how its functions operate in terms of organization, management control and risk monitoring tools, personnel development and technologies.
 However, change has become so rapid, extensive and pervasive that a sustained commitment to improving management activities is needed.

-The pandemic emergency has also profoundly affected how tasks are performed, revealing how important it is for the organization to be agile and resilient and thus able to anticipate and react quickly and effectively to changes.
-It needs to focus on the objectives and results to be achieved by using resources efficiently, and to be attentive to people and inclusive, so as to foster trust, motivation and empowerment.
-It has to be sustainability-oriented, also by reducing travel and optimizing the use of workspaces.
+The pandemic and the continuing uncertainty in the external environment have also profoundly affected how tasks are performed, revealing how important it is for the organization to be agile and resilient and thus able to anticipate and react quickly and effectively to changes.
+It needs to focus on the objectives and results to be achieved by using resources efficiently, and to be attentive to people and inclusive, so as to foster trust, motivation and empowerment; and it has to be sustainability-oriented, also by reducing travel and optimizing the use of workspaces.